r4victor/tenthousandmeters/content/blog/python_bts_12.md

 2
 ```

+Iterators can be iterated over because they are iterables too.
+Every iterator implements [`__iter__()`](https://docs.python.org/3/reference/datamodel.html#object.__iter__) that returns the iterator itself.

+Generators allowed us to write iterators as functions that `yield` values instead of defining classes with special methods.
+Python fills the special methods for us so that generators become iterators automatically.

 Generators produce values in a lazy, on-demand manner, so they are memory-efficient and can even be used to generate infinite sequences.
-[PEP 255](https://www.python.org/dev/peps/pep-0255/) describes how generators can be used to generate values.
+See [PEP 255](https://www.python.org/dev/peps/pep-0255/) to learn more about such uses cases.
 We, however, want to use generators for a completely different reason.
 What's important for us is not the values that a generator produces but the mere fact that it can be suspended and resumed.

 ## Generators as coroutines